variant-database/vdb/README.md

 Use vdb to query the spike mutational landscape.

-The program vdb allows one to search the GISAID dataset for spike mutation patterns using a natural syntax.
+The program vdb allows one to search an entire SARS-CoV-2 dataset for spike mutation patterns using a natural syntax.
 The two main types of objects are groups of viruses (“clusters”) and groups of mutations (“patterns”).
 Clusters can be obtained by searching for patterns, and patterns can be obtained by examining clusters.
 The program does NOT automatically scan for some pre-defined bad pattern.
 Instead, the goal of the program is to make it very easy to look around the spike mutational landscape and see what’s there.
 The vdb program can be thought of as a “viewer” (a device for looking), even though it's entirely text-based.

 The default cluster to search is the collection of all sequenced SARS-CoV-2 viruses (“world”).
 To search for all viruses from the United States, enter “from US” or just “us”.